Data Analytics Migration

 CCR(Cross Cluster Replication)

-CCR means a technology that provides DR (Disaster Recovery) and HA (High Availability) through index-level replication between clusters, the feature was released from version 6.7, and is currently available with a Platinum license.
-Using CCR, you can replicate a specific index from one Elasticsearch cluster to one or more Elasticsearch clusters.
+CCR refers to a technology that provides DR (Disaster Recovery) and HA (High Availability) through index-level replication between clusters.
+The feature was released starting with version 6.7, and it is currently available with a Platinum license.
+Using CCR, you can replicate a specific index from a single Elasticsearch cluster to one or more Elasticsearch clusters.

 CCR uses an active-passive model.
-When indexing to the leader index, the data is replicated to one or more read-only follower indexes.
+When you index into the leader index, the data is replicated to one or more read‑only follower indexes.

 CCR operation

-- The original Index is called Leader Index, and the copied Index is called Follower Index.
+- The original Index is called the Leader Index, and the copied Index is called the Follower Index.

-- Set replication per Index, and the replicated Follow Index is in Read Only state.
+- Set replication at the index level, and the replicated follow index is in read-only state.

-- To change the Follower Index to a regular Index, you need to call the unfollow API.
+- To change a follower index to a regular index, you need to call the unfollow API.

-- Data replication is performed at the shard level, so the replicated index also has the same number of shards as the original
+- Data replication occurs at the shard level, so the replicated index also has the same number of shards as the original.

-- Even if Leader Index is deleted, Follow Index is not deleted.
+- Even if the Leader Index is deleted, the Follow Index is not deleted.

 Constraints

-Cluster-to-cluster replication is designed only for user-created indices, and the following indices are not applied.
+Cross-cluster replication is designed to target only user‑created indices, and the following indices are not applicable.

 - ILM, SLM policy